remetremet/FreeBSD-configs/PACKAGES.md

-Packages I use and I recomend to use on every FreeBSD server
+Packages I use and I recommend to use on every FreeBSD server
 ===

 Essential packages on all servers